 The flu can sap the body's strength and increase inflammation, making pre-existing medical conditions worse.
 These may include chronic lung disease, heart disease, and blood disorders (like sickle cell disease).
 Kidney disorders, asthma, epilepsy and other neurological conditions, and diabetes can also increase risk.
 Anyone with a weakened immune system due to diseases (such as diabetes, AIDS, or cancer) is also in this group.

 Obesity compromises the immune system response.
-A 2010 study published in the journal PLOS One found that morbid obesity was associated with hospitalization and death due to the H1N1 "swine flu" infection.
+A 2010 study published in the journal found that morbid obesity was associated with hospitalization and death due to the H1N1 "swine flu" infection.

 What Are Flu-Related Complications?